PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

     - To calculate the system cost.

   * - transline variable cost
-    - Variable operations and maintenance cost of transmission lines.
+    - Variable operations and maintenance costs of transmission lines.
     - To calculate the system cost.

   * - transline line lifetime